top of page

 • Sagging areas or uneven surfaces

 Next, safely climb a ladder to get a closer look.
 If you’re uncomfortable with heights, consider hiring a professional.
-Inside your property, check ceilings and attic spaces for water stains or mould, which often indicate leaks.
+Inside your property, check ceilings and attic spaces for water stains or mold, which often indicate leaks.

 Understanding why the damage occurred is crucial.
 For example: